Sleep in animals: Invertebrates

 The fresh-water polyp Hydra vulgaris and the jellyfish Cassiopea are among the most primitive organisms in which sleep-like states have been observed.
 Observing sleep states in jellyfish provides evidence that sleep states do not require that an animal have a brain or central nervous system.
 The nematode C. elegans is another primitive organism that appears to require sleep.
 Here, a lethargus phase occurs in short periods preceding each moult, a fact which may indicate that sleep primitively is connected to developmental processes.
-Raizen et al.s results furthermore suggest that sleep is necessary for changes in the neural system.
+The results of Raizen et al. furthermore suggest that sleep is necessary for changes in the neural system.